juntao/arenztopia/content/news/Issue 24.md

 ## Weather
 By Mezoir Logan

 Temperatures are expected to flunctuate between -4 and 3 degrees tomorrow as winter progresses.
-Tropical Storm Vonso has dissipated completely after travelling into the Arenztopian Desert.
+Tropical Storm Vonso has dissipated completely after traveling into the Arenztopian Desert.

 ## Coronavirus Report
 By Owen Miyazoi

 Cases have risen ever so slightly to 435.
 Deaths are still dropping, at 16.
 300 more people have gotten the Avac vaccine, and a record 1,000 people have now gotten the new doses of Pfizer vaccine.

-## Feature:
+## Feature: Leon Courageux
-By Lorenzo Avila
+By Lorenzo Avila and Tony Yuan

-We interveiwed Leon Courageux, the brave hero who saved a little girl from a fire in North Olb City.
+We interviewed Leon Courageux, the brave hero who saved a little girl from a fire in North Olb City.
 Video footage from a bystander captured his heroic actions.

 Olb City Announcer: So, first, what made you do it?